ezsystems/commerce-documentation/docs/developer_manual/search/search_cookbook/how_to_modify_the_search_query.md

-#  How to modify the search query?
+# How to modify the search query

-Sometimes you need to modify the [EshopQuery](Search---API_23560412.html) just before it is send to the search service.
+Sometimes you need to modify the [EshopQuery](../search_api/search_api.md) just before it is send to the search service.
 This event listener will handle this situation.
 Maybe you need to modify the search term, or add some sorting criteria.

 ### Example